Creating a cosy living room the whole family can enjoy

 Be creative with lighting

 When it comes to designing a warm and welcoming space, I find it’s the lighting that has the biggest impact.
 A lot of people don’t realise it, but the lighting of a room can have a huge impact on how cosy and welcoming it can feel.
-A simple hack to create a perfectly lit space is to layer your lighting – ensuring your home incorporates various levels of lighting sources, from overhead lighting and table lamps to strings of fairy lights.
+A simple hack to create a perfectly lit space is to layer your lighting – ensuring your family home incorporates various levels of lighting sources, from overhead lighting and table lamps to strings of fairy lights.